forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
+- 17.1.
+[Diagnosis and Viral Load](./diagnosis_and_viral_load.md) page added replacing the sections 'Viral Load' and 'Diagnosis' on the Covid19 page.
+  - Morning sputum, repeated morning saliva have a high viral load and good detection rates and moreover the viral load predicts the disease progression.
+  - Nose swabs have a detection rate of about 60% and the viral load does not predict disease progression.
+- 17.1.
+Improvements and clarifications across the page.
+Respelled Salvia to Saliva.
 - 22.12.
-[Covid-19](./covid19.md) redone.
-New sections about Diagnosis and Viral Load in online work - these sections show that salvia has a similar sensitivity as nose samples to diagnose Covid-19.
+[Covid-19](./covid19.md) redone. ~~New sections about Diagnosis and Viral Load in online work - these sections show that saliva has a similar sensitivity as nose samples to diagnose Covid-19.~~ moved see 17.1.21
 - 30.11.
 [Corona Conform Skiing](./controlling.md#corona-conform-skiing) on the page [Controlling](./controlling.md)
     > Motivated by current discussions and recent personal experience.
 - 24.11.
 New Page on [Economics](./economics.md): The proposal is to provide universal capital services (e.g. credits) instead of providing targeted support in different situations/crisis (e.g. the current Covid situation).
 Goals are: